2Fraennk/apollon4FEM_playwright/README.md

 a message could be handled successfully.
 But if there is no change to solve the issue, the message could be cleaned by delete.
 ## configure properties
-To set required properties you have to configure the properies inside 'properties.py'.
+Set required properties inside 'properties.py'.
-Set the endpoint URL and credentials.
+Use 'properties-template.py' as an example.